Friday, March 30, 2012

 the epilogue to Nik Cohn's AWOPBOPALOOBOP ALOPBAMBOOM

-(published 1969, written mid-1968)
+(published 1969, written summer 1968)

 Probably, it’s not been a bad time to write this book: pop is at its most important junction yet, it’s the gap between two major phases, and this has been quite a clean moment to make some interval notes on it.

-What I’ve written about has been the rise and Fall of Superpop, the noise machine, and the image, hype and beautiful flash of rock’n’roll music.
-Elvis riding on his golden Cadillac, James Brown throwing off his robes in a fit, Pete Towshend slaughtering his audience with machine-gun guitar, Mick Jagger hanging of his mike like Tarzan Weismuller in the jungle, P.J.
+What I’ve written about has been the Rise and Fall of Superpop, the noise machine, and the image, hype and beautiful flash of rock’n’roll music.
+Elvis riding on his golden Cadillac, James Brown throwing off his robes in a fit, Pete Towshend slaughtering his audience with machine-gun guitar, Mick Jagger hanging off his mike like Tarzan Weismuller in the jungle, P.J.
 Proby – all the heroic acts of pulp.

 Superpop?
 It hasn’t been much, it’s been simple always, silly and vulgar and fake, and it has been a noise, that’s all.
 In the end, specific records and singers have hardly mattered.
 Instead, it’s been pop itself, just the existence of it, the drone of it running through everything.